vindioai/QVBlock/README.md

 However, if you create any derivative works or deploy them (including via a network service), you must release your modifications and the full source code under the same AGPL-3.0 license.

 **Commercial / Closed-source Use**
-If you want to integrate Quantum Vision Theory into a closed-source or proprietary product without releasing your source code, you must obtain an **Enterprise License** from he Vindio AI Software Ltd, https://vindioai.com/
+If you want to integrate Quantum Vision Theory into a closed-source or proprietary product without releasing your source code, you must obtain an **Enterprise License** from the Vindio AI Software Ltd, https://vindioai.com/

 📩 Contact: [info@vindioai.com] for Enterprise pricing and terms.